Sharing the Load: Considering Fairness in De-energization Scheduling to Mitigate Wildfire Ignition Risk using Rolling Optimization: Test Case Description

 Determining the wildfire ignition risk posed by an energized power line is a challenging task since the risk is dependent on various environmental conditions and the line's physical characteristics \cite{waseem2021}.
 Precise calculations of ignition risk values requires detailed data that are not available for our test case and this is not the focus of this work.
 Interested readers can see \cite{waseem2021} as well as wildfire mitigation plans published by the California utilities (e.g., \cite{PGE_WildfirePlan,SCE_WildfirePlan}) for more detailed information on calculating wildfire risk.

 In this work, we use forecasts of the Wind-enhanced Fire Potential Index (WFPI) produced by the United States Geological Survey as a surrogate for more complex risk-assignment methods~\cite{USGS_WFPI}.
 WFPI values, which range from 0 to 150, are based on conditions such as wind speed, rain, temperature, etc. Large fires are associated with the highest WFPI values~\cite{USGS_WFPI}.
 To assign a wildfire ignition risk, $r^\ell$, to each line $\ell \in \mathcal{L}$, we integrate the WFPI index along the line's path.
-One consequence of this approach is that longer lines have higher risks, which is consistent with outcomes from the risk models used by utility companies~\cite{waseem2021}.
+As a result, longer lines have higher risks, which is consistent the risk models used by utility companies~\cite{waseem2021}.